trailheadapps/ebikes-lwc/README.md

     - Install Visual Studio Code
     - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension

-1. If you haven't already done so, authenticate with your hub org and provide it with an alias (**myhuborg** in the command below):
+1. If you haven't already done so, authorize your hub org and provide it with an alias (**myhuborg** in the command below):

     ```
     sfdx force:auth:web:login -d -a myhuborg